LiaCohn/job-logs-dashboard/README.md

 MONGODB_URI=mongodb://localhost:27017/boston_assignment OR the remote address PORT=5000
 GROQ_API_KEY=your_groq_api_key_here
+GROQ_MODEL=llama-3.3-70b-versatile
 ```

 - Replace `your_groq_api_key_here` with your actual Groq API key ([get one here](https://console.groq.com/keys)).
 - The default `MONGODB_URI` is for local MongoDB only.
+- `GROQ_MODEL` is optional and defaults to `llama-3.3-70b-versatile`.
+You can change this if the model gets deprecated.
+Common Groq models include: `llama-3.3-70b-versatile`, `llama-3.1-70b-versatile`, `llama-3.1-8b-instant`, `mixtral-8x7b-32768`, etc.

 #### Import Data (REQUIRED)